cBournhonesque/lightyear/examples/README.md

 ## Medium

-- `client_replication`: example that shows how to replicate entities from the client to the server. (i.e. the client has authority)
 - `delta_compression`: example that shows how a component can be replicated with delta-compression enabled.
 Whenever the component value changes, only the difference is sent over the network, instead of the full component value.
 - `network_visibility`: example that shows how to use network visibility to only replicate a subset of entities